-This large and distinctive lichen is a composite organism containing three different species and is an indicator of ancient forests.
+Tree lungwort (Lobaria pulmonaria) is a large and distinctive lichen and a composite organism containing three different species.
+It is an indicator of ancient forests.

 Tree lungwort is a widely-distributed species, occurring in much of the northern part of the northern hemisphere.
 Its range encompasses central, northern and western Europe (including the UK and Ireland), Russia, China, Tibet, India and Iran, and it also occurs in the epiphyte-rich laurel forests of Madeira and the Canary Islands, off the northwest coast of Africa.
 In North America it is distributed along the west coast from Alaska to central California, and in the east from Newfoundland south through the Appalachian Mountains and in the Great Lakes region.
 Tree lungwort has also been recorded in the cloud forests of Costa Rica.